jamesbayley/jamesbayley/README.md

 🚀 My goal for 2023 is to launch an open-source software company (initially as a side-venture), built upon the core tenets of transparency, trust, privacy, quality and tech-for-good.
 I aspire for steady, sustainable growth and intend to enjoy the process of creating something special.

 🐣 I’m in the early stages of forming the company, defining the vision and nurturing the brand.
-If anyone would like to hear more, get involved, or offer insightful guidance, I’d appreciate you reaching out!
+If anyone would like to hear more, get involved, or offer insightful guidance, please reach out!
 </p>